Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 46. Snorkel or Swim With Leopard Sharks (Summer)

-While this doesn’t sound like an activity for a list of best things to do in San Diego with kids, we residents send our offspring into the water with the leopard sharks.
+While this doesn’t sound like an activity for a list of the best things to do in San Diego with kids, locals love doing this every summer.
 It’s fun!

 La Jolla Shores Beach is home to the largest aggregation of leopard sharks in the world.
-They start to arrive in June, but the numbers peak around August and September.
-You’ll see them even in knee-deep water, mostly while snorkeling (swim slowly to avoid scaring them).
+They begin arriving in June, but the numbers peak around August and September.

 47. Whale Watching Tours